adult ticket from: £15 junior ticket: £5 (2 rods)

 Features: Reeds, Lily pads

-The Specimen Lake is a large oval shaped 4-5 acre water surrounded by large clumps of reeds in the margins and the odd patch of lily pads.
+The Specimen Lake is a large oval shaped 3 1/2 acre water surrounded by large clumps of reeds in the margins and the odd patch of lily pads.
+This water holds a number of 30lb+ carp with the largest weighing 37lb+.
 The swims on the Specimen Fishing Lake are grassy banked swims that are generally flat and low to the water.

 ![]() |